jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-28.md

-+++
+---
+title: "Cubebs, Asofatida, Aloes, Coral-tree "
+heading: "Part 28-31"
+image: "/covers/chun.jpg"
-title= "Cubebs -- Chau Ju Kua's Works Simplified" heading = "Part 28" image= "/covers/chun.jpg" description= "Pitongkie come from a plant of creeping habits, which blossoms in the spring and bears fruit in the summer, resembling the kienniutzi.
-It has a white flower and black seeds, which are packed up after being dried in the sun." linkb= "/research/chau-ju-kua/chun-fan-chi/part-23" linkbtext= "Cotton" linkf= "/research/chau-ju-kua/chun-fan-chi/part-32" linkftext= "Glass"
+description: "Pitongkie come from a plant of creeping habits, which blossoms in the spring and bears fruit in the summer, resembling the kienniutzi.
+It has a white flower and black seeds, which are packed up after being dried in the sun"
-+++
+---

 ## 28. CUBEBS